Parsa-Rajabi/CPSC-319/docs/project-proposal.md

 We love projects that have a clear problem and can be scoped to a Minimal Viable Product (MVP) in one term.
 The best fits are achievable by a 4–6 person team in roughly 2 months of focused build time, tied to a real workflow or user problem, and supported by an engaged stakeholder who can give feedback.

-Although the term is 4 months, Janurary is dedicated to team setup and lectures, and April is exam season, so most hands-on building happens in February and March.
+Although the term is 4 months, January is dedicated to team setup and lectures, and April is exam season, so most hands-on building happens in February and March.

 Ideally, the project should be challenging enough to stretch students’ skills, but not so complex that they can’t deliver a working prototype.
 Projects that involve new technologies or domains are welcome, as long as the scope is realistic and the client can provide technical guidance along the way.